boyangaaaaa/DCT/README.md

 # DCT: A Conditional Independence Test in the Presence of Discretization
 This repository contains implementation for paper : **A Condiional Independence Test in the Presence of Discretization** \[[arXiv\]](https://arxiv.org/abs/2404.17644)

-DCT is a conditional independence test specifically designed for the scenario that only discretized version of variables available.
-Specifically, DCT tries to recover the covariance matrix $\Sigma$ of the original continous variables and construct the relationship $\hat{\Sigma} - \Sigma$, which corresponds to the independence relationship.
+DCT is a conditional independence test specifically designed for the scenario which only discretized versions of variables are available.
+Specifically, DCT tries to recover the covariance matrix $\Sigma$ of the original continuous variables and construct the relationship $\hat{\Sigma} - \Sigma$, which corresponds to the independence relationship.
 Correspondingly, DCT uses nodewise regression to construct $\hat{\Omega} - \Omega$, the conditional independence relationship.

-## How to Install
+## How to Install Required Packages
 run the code

 `conda env create -f environment.yml`